The-HellBot/HellBot/README.md

 ## Deploy To Heroku
 - Get All The Necessary Variables And Deploy To Heroku.
 - Some Mandatory Variables Are listed [Here](#Variables).
+- Fork & Star this repo.
-- Fork this repo and click on below button to get access of deploy page.
+- Click on below button to access deploy page.
+- NOTE: Click on deploy button from your fork only.
 - [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ------
 ## Deploy on Railway
 - Get all the necessary variables and deploy on railway.
 - Every mandatory variables are listed [Here](#Variables).
+- Fork & Star this repo.
-- Please note that YoutubeDL won't work on railway deploys.
+- Some commands might not work properly on railway.
-- You won't be able to update your bot.
-To update you'll have to deploy again.
-I'll find a method to update through railway soon.
 - Due to railway's privacy policy I removed railway button from repo.
-But you can get deploy link in our [@HellBot_Chat](https://t.me/hellbot_chat).
-Type `#railway` to get deploy link.
+But you can get deploy guide in our [@HellBot_Chat](https://t.me/hellbot_chat).
+Type `#railway` to get deploy guide.

 ------
 ## Deploy Locally